Family held hostage by Taliban freed after 5 years

 A Pakistani military official told CNN that the recovery operation was conducted by Pakistani intelligence agents with the Pakistani military helping to secure the perimeter.
 He said that the operation took place in the Federally Administered Tribal Areas in northwestern Pakistan while the family was being transported from one location to another.

+"The Pakistani government's cooperation is a sign that it is honoring America's wish that it do more to provide security in the region," Trump said,

+"I want to thank Pakistan.
+They worked very hard on this and I believe they are starting to respect the United States again," Trump added.

-President Donald Trump issued a statement Thursday confirming the recovery of the hostages and praising Pakistan's role.
+Trump issued a statement earlier Thursday confirming the recovery of the hostages.

 "The United States government, working in conjunction with the government of Pakistan, secured the release of the Boyle-Coleman family from captivity in Pakistan," the statement said.